abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 means searching for any object type namedly **meta** under **core** under **build** within **qt** directory in root dir.

 /qt/\*/\*/core/\*.c//
-search for any file having extension name ".c" under **core** directory under any directory being under any directory under **qt** directory on root of filesystem.
+search for a regular file type only having extension name ".c" under **core** directory under any directory being under any directory under **qt** directory in root of filesystem.

-To search somewhere deeper than such up to maximum, add **\*\*** i.e. double wildcard asterisks, in the context of intended depth, e.g.
+To search somewhere deeper up to maximum, add **\*\*** i.e. double wildcard asterisks, in the context of intended depth, e.g:
 $ l /qt/\*/\*/core/\*\*/meta

 Will find
 /qt/src/dev/core/meta
 /qt/src/dev/core/c/meta
-/qt/src/doc/core/build/meta
+/qt/src/doc/core/c/build/meta
 /qt/lib/sys/core/c/obj/meta
 /qt/lib/sys/core/src/c/obj/meta

-I.e. it will search in two plies depth between **qt** and **core** directory, and indefinite number of ply depth between **core** and **meta** directory
+Will search exactly two plies depth between **qt** and **core** directory, and indefinite number of ply depth between **core** and **meta** directory

 If navigating in way of relative path, i.e. not started with **/**, a slash character, then the given relative path will always be searched anywhere in any depth of under current directory, does not have to be directly on current directory.
-To limit the search on current directory only, precede (prefix) it with ./
+To limit the search on current directory only, precede (prefix) it in the start with **./**

 Suppose previous explicit part of path exists only where it's specified i.e. **meta** exists only under **core** directory being under any directory being under any dir. under qt directory.

-Prefixing a relative path with ./ characters will search for at current dir.,as if the CLI path is concatenated directly to current dir.
+Prefixing a relative path with ./ characters will search for at current dir. only as if the CLI path is concatenated directly to current dir.

 $ cd /qt
 $ l core/meta

 Would find, e.g:
-/qt/src/dev/core/meta
+/qt/src/lib/core/meta
+/qt/dev/src/lib/core/meta

 $ l ./core/meta
-will not find it since there is no /qt/core/meta
+will not find it since there is no **/qt/core/meta**

+More, use shell global star analogy as it's set by `shopt -s globstar`
-More e.g. if current working dir. is **/usr**,
+ if current working dir. is **/usr** and we do:
-	l lib
+	$ l lib

-Defaults to search recursively under **/usr**, so it'd mean ) searching for:
+Defaults to search recursively under **/usr**, so it'd mean searching for:
 	/usr/lib
 	/usr/\*/lib
 	/usr/\*/\*/lib
-	/usr/\*/\*/\*/lib
-	or in way of shell global star: 	/usr/\*\*/lib
+	/usr/\*/\*/\*/lib   ...so on till the max depth or in way of shell global star: 	/usr/\*\*/lib
-So prefixing the relative path with ./ to become l ./lib, will ensure only search /usr/lib (the first)
+So prefixing the relative path with ./ become l ./lib, will ensure only search /usr/lib (the first)

 In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and **a directory is found** in current working dir, precisely there, then that directory content will entirely be listed automatically, while it'll be otherwise listed normally in deeper place else regardless of its type.
 If the purpose is needed as another way of path specification above, e.g. in searching by wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.